jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 After powering the pico, the device should automatically produce it's own wireles access point that can be connected to with a phone or computer in the usual way.
 After this, open any web browser and enter 192.168.4.1.
 This will take you to a form that will allow you to control the motor remotely.

 This process can be automated by connecting to 192.168.4.1?steps=N, where N is the number of steps (+ve or -ve) you wish to progress.
+This can be done in python using the urllib library.

 ![Alt text]( Media/3.gif)